 - Onion.
 Not mandatory, but I do love the additional note of savoriness it provides.
 Bonus: if you reheat the leftovers in a skillet the way I suggest in the recipe notes, the sliced onion becomes extra crispy.
 I burned my fingers picking it right out of the pan to munch!

 - Parmesan.
 The creamy, nutty, salty somethin’ somethin’ that sends this sautéed zucchini into second-helpings territory.
+I also love it on my Roasted Zucchini.

 What is a Good Herb for Zucchini?